What is an Ecommerce business?

 5. Lack of Personal Touch

 Every consumer has a different preference.
-The customer should be the top priority.
+However, the customer should be the top priority.

-Online business having the self-service nature, lack delivering customized service.
-E-commerce can not offer personal selling experience to customers through a device.
+Online businesses having a self-service nature lack delivery customized service.
+E-commerce can not offer a personal selling experience to customers through a device.

-However, the growth of AI( Artificial Intelligence) has helped in tackling some part of it.
+However, the growth of AI( Artificial Intelligence) has helped in tackling some parts of it.

 What is Mobile Commerce?